justinglobal/GA306_a/notes/homework.md

     1. Explain what the range command does, and write a function that uses it to print the numbers 0 through 9.

-    1. Write a function called print_parents that takes a list of Maya objects as an argument and prints each node and its parent node.
+    1. Write a function called print_parents that takes a list of Maya objects as an arguments and prints each node and its parent node.
       (Hint: use listRelatives command.)
           1. Create four objects in the scene.
 Cube, Sphere, Cylinder, Torus.
           1. Parent Torus under Cylinder.
 Then parent Cylinder under Sphere.
 Then parent Sphere under Cube.